djeada/-kaggle-titanic/README.md

 <h2> Logistic Regression </h2>

-The probability that Y belongs to a binary class is expected (1 or 0).
-Fits the data to a logistic (sigmoid) function that maximizes the probability that the observations will follow the curve.
+Y belongs to a binary class, i.e. it can only be 1 or 0.
+The algorithm fits the data to a logistic (sigmoid) function that maximizes the probability that the observations will follow the curve.
 In the exponent, regularization may be applied.

 <h2> Multilayer Perceptron </h2>